vmehmeri/chatGPT-cat-dog-voting-app/README.md

 ![alt text](https://raw.githubusercontent.com/vmehmeri/chatGPT-cat-dog-voting-app/main/screenshots/19.jpg)
 ![alt text](https://raw.githubusercontent.com/vmehmeri/chatGPT-cat-dog-voting-app/main/screenshots/20.jpg)

-**Note: the only thing that I've changed was the port the app listens on to 8080 (instead of 3000)**
+**Note: the only thing that I've changed was the port the app listens on to 8080 (instead of 3000).
+I also provided the URLs for the images (cat and dog) myself, although ChatGPT did instruct on where they should go.**